ErroujiOussama/Car_plate_detection/README.md

 ## 🚗 Car Detection & License Plate Extraction (OpenCV + Python)

-A complete computer vision project that detects moving vehicles in a video stream and extracts their license plates.
+A complete computer vision project that detects vehicles and extracts their license plates.
 Built with OpenCV and background subtraction techniques.

 ---